 How much does a bat survey cost?

-If you require a preliminary bat survey then this amounts to around 1 day’s work and these start at £300 + VAT.
-Costs will depend on the number locations to inspect, but should you require a full bat survey (after the preliminary survey) then this could cost in the region of £1,000+.
+If you require a preliminary roost assessment then this amounts to around 1 day’s work and these start at £300 + VAT.
+Costs will depend on the number of locations to inspect, but should you require a full bat survey (after the preliminary survey) then this could cost in the region of £1,000+.

 Who can do bat surveys?

 Bat surveys should only be carried out by an ecologist who holds a bat licence, since the report could very well be rejected by the local authority on the basis that the report compiler is not competent enough.
-A licence essentially permits the holder to lawfully disturb bats safely.
+A bat licence essentially permits the holder to lawfully disturb bats safely.
 Any unlicensed person must retreat if they find bat droppings or roosting bats present, as per the law, a person must avoid disturbing bats.

-With Indigo Surveys you can be sure that all of our bat surveyors have all the necessary ecological qualifications and training, and a science and conservation licence for bats, issued by the relevant statutory nature conservation organisation (SNCO).
+With Indigo Surveys you can be sure that all of our bat surveys have all the necessary ecological qualifications and training, and a science and conservation licence for bats, issued by the relevant statutory nature conservation organisation (SNCO).
 Our bat surveyor will not let you down.

 What happens if surveys establish I’ve got bats?